AdyuthHisham/Automated-Email-for-Birthdays/Readme.md

 ## So how to make it work?
 **B**
+1. Download the zip file of this repo
-1. Prepare your excel sheet
+2. Prepare your excel sheet
-2. Open config file(configfile.ini)
+3. Open config file(configfile.ini)
    1. Set staticPosCell(Col) and iterativePosCell (row) for *Birthday* cell Enter the position of beginning cell with values under the *Birthday* column.
 E.g. Cell B2 (Row = 2, Column = 2) might be where the first values of the column *Birthday* begins.
    2. Set staticFinCell (Column) for *Name* cell